Lynching of Anthony Crawford: Lynching

 On October 21, 1916, Crawford was taking two loads of cotton and a load of seed into Abbeville and had a disagreement over the price of cottonseed with W. D. Barksdale, a white store owner.
 After Crawford left the store, one of Barksdale's employees followed him outside and hit him on the head with an ax handle.
 Crawford called for help, which drew the attention of Sheriff R.M.
 Burts.
-The officer arrested Crawford, most likely for his own protection, as a mob of angry whites was already beginning to accumulate.
+The officer arrested Crawford as a mob of angry whites was already beginning to accumulate.

 Crawford was held at the jail briefly, and released later that day on $15 bail.
 While Crawford was arranging bail, Barksdale was organizing a mob with McKinney Cann to whip Crawford and "cure him, if possible".
 Sheriff Burts allowed Crawford to exit from a side door, but the mob saw him anyway and pursued him into a cotton mill nearby, where Crawford took shelter in the boiler room.
 McKinny Cann entered the boiler room after Crawford, and Crawford, grabbing a hammer from some nearby tools, knocked the man unconscious.
 Although the mill workers attempted to stop it, Crawford was stabbed and severely beaten by the mob.
 Sheriff R.M.
 Burts appeared and arrested Crawford once more, much to the chagrin of the mob of whites.
 The sheriff could only get Crawford away from the mob by promising to the brothers of Cann that he would not try to sneak Crawford out of town before the full extent of McKinny Cann's injuries was known.
 As it happened, Cann was not badly hurt, although Crawford was.
 He was treated by physician C.C.
 Gamble, who also happened to be the mayor of Abbeville.
 Gamble announced that Crawford would likely die from his wounds.

 Considering that Crawford might die before the mob could get to him, and concerned that the sheriff might spirit him out of town at 3 p.m., around 200 white men besieged the jail, captured and disarmed Sheriff Burts, and abducted Crawford.